 note: adopted 1927; the anthem was chosen following a nationwide competition

-Lesotho name: "Lesotho fatse la bo ntat'a rona" (Lesotho, Land of Our Fathers)
+name: "Lesotho fatse la bo ntat'a rona" (Lesotho, Land of Our Fathers)

 lyrics/music: Francois COILLARD/Ferdinand-Samuel LAUR